The Black Company (novel): Plot summary

 Harden is killed, but takes the Taken The Hanged Man with him.
 The Circle suffers more casualties, but massive rebel forces besiege the Tower.
 A daring sortie by the Company captures the wizards Feather and Journey, weakening the Circle further; they are transported to the Tower to share Whisper's fate.

 The battle for the Tower begins.
-The Circle's forces number a quarter of a million while the Lady can muster a mere twenty-one thousand.
+The Circle's forces number a quarter of a million while the Lady can muster a mere 21,000.
 Yet so dangerous are the Lady and the Taken that the Circle delays, hoping to find the prophesied reincarnation of the White Rose to lead them.
 A great comet hangs in the sky for most of the battle.
-This is a symbol of the prophecy which says: the Lady and the Dominator will be defeated under a comet's fiery tail.
-Finally, it is forced to attack without her before the empire's victorious eastern armies can arrive.
-All of the Taken gather to bolster the defenses, killing the remaining members of the Circle, when they're not busy assassinating each other.
+A prophecy says the Lady and the Dominator will be defeated under a comet's fiery tail.
+Finally, the rebels are forced to attack without the White Rose before the empire's victorious eastern armies can arrive.
+All of the Taken gather to bolster the defenses, killing the remaining members of the Circle, when they are not busy assassinating each other.
 Except for Soulcatcher, all of the original Taken are slain, some by the rebels, but more from internal backstabbing.
 During the fighting, Croaker observes that Darling seems to be immune to magic.
 Finally, the rebels are utterly devastated.

 Then, with her plot to take over the empire discovered, Soulcatcher flees, but the Lady, with Croaker along as a witness, tracks her down.
 The physician shoots her with magical arrows supplied by the Lady and then beheads her.
 Croaker then learns that Soulcatcher is the Lady's own sister.
 Afterwards, he speculates that this was what the Lady had intended all along: not only to crush the revolt, but also to rid herself of all the treacherous Taken.

 During the confusion, Raven deserts because he knows something he does not want the Lady to learn, taking Darling with him.
-Raven, Croaker and Silent all seem to believe that Darling is the reincarnated White Rose, who will oppose the Lady and defeat the Empire.
+Raven, Croaker and Silent all believe that Darling is the reincarnated White Rose.